Freedom of religion in Africa by country: Seychelles

 The constitution of Seychelles prohibits all forms of discrimination and provides for the freedom of religion.
 Religious groups are barred from owning radio or television stations, but larger religious groups are given programming time on state radio.

 Compulsory religious education in schools is against the law.
 Nevertheless, non-Catholic students at Catholic schools were not provided with alternative activities during religious lessons.

-The government offers financial assistance to religious organizations for the purpose of repairing religious buildings.
+In the past, the government has offered financial assistance to religious organizations for the purpose of repairing religious buildings.

 Sierra Leone

 The constitution of Sierra Leone provides for the freedom of conscience and thus for freedom of religion.
 Laws in Sierra Leone prohibit discrimination on religious grounds, and safeguard the right of citizens to change religions.

-The Rastafari community in Sierra Leone has faced harassment and obstructions from the police and government of Sierra Leone, as cannabis, which plays an important role in Rastafari religious practice, is illegal in Sierra Leone.
+The Rastafari community in Sierra Leone has faced obstructions from the police and government of Sierra Leone, as cannabis, which plays an important role in Rastafari religious practice, is illegal in Sierra Leone.

 Societal attitudes

 Intermarriage between religious groups is common in Sierra Leone, and many families have members of more than one religion.
-Despite this, in the past few years, religious leaders have raised concerns about polemical and aggressive proselytization by Christian and Muslim fundamentalist groups, which have been further characterized as a foreign influence.
+In the past religious leaders have raised concerns about polemical and aggressive proselytization by Christian and Muslim fundamentalist groups, which have been further characterized as a foreign influence.